What is Withholding Tax in Saudi Arabia: Complete Guide 2025

 Withholding tax is remitted by the following entities:

-• Any company or natural person engaged in commercial activity and meeting the residency conditions specified in the system
+• Any company or individual conducting business activity and meeting residence conditions specified in the system

 • Permanent establishments in the Kingdom employing non-residents

-• Government departments, ministries, public authorities, and any legal person or other institutional body in the Kingdom
+• Government departments, ministries, public authorities, and any legal entity or institution in the Kingdom

 Withholding Tax Rates in Saudi Arabia 2025